-The component properties of the Leased Property are not located in a 100-year Flood Plain, with the exception of the Salt Creek Recreation Center.
+The component properties of the Leased Property are not located in a 100-year flood plain.
 The facilities are not currently insured for earthquake or flood (see "RISK FACTORS - Natural Hazards").

 Substitution or Release of Property

 Under the terms of the Lease Agreement, the City may substitute other property for the Leased Property, or any portion thereof, and may release portions of the Leased Property provided that certain conditions set forth in the Lease Agreement are met.
 See "APPENDIX A - SUMMARY OF PRINCIPAL LEGAL DOCUMENTS - LEASE AGREEMENT - NO CONSEQUENTIAL DAMAGES; USE OF THE LEASED PROPERTY; SUBSTITUTION OR RELEASE - Substitution or Release of the Leased Property."